Boulder Festival

 What is the Boulder Festival Lodging program?

-The Boulder Festival Lodging Program is a city-endorsed housing initiative designed to allow Boulder homeowners to rent out their home during a major festival in the city.
-Since the Sundance Film Festival is expected to draw large crowds with many looking beyond our hotels for alternate accommodations, including private houses, guesthouses and other flexible housing, this program allows homeowners and property owners to legally rent their homes during the Festival period under a Festival Lodging Rental License.
+The Boulder Festival Lodging Program is a city-endorsed housing initiative designed to allow Boulder residents to rent out their home during a major festival in the city.
+Since the Sundance Film Festival is expected to draw large crowds with many looking beyond our hotels for alternate accommodations, including private houses, guesthouses and other flexible housing, this program allows Boulder residents to easily and legally rent their homes during the Festival period under a Festival Lodging Rental License.

 Learn More